salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Versioning in the API

-The application protocol interface ("API") is versioned.
+The application protocol interface ("API") is exposed with different versions.
 Implementations MUST use an indicator in the uniform resource locator ("URL").
 This indicator applies to the entire API as a whole.
-Resources MUST NOT be individually versioned.
+Resources MUST NOT expose their own versions.

     GET {BASEURL}/{version}/{service}/{+resource}